Here are the answers to frequently asked questions about traffic signals:

 A doghouse signal is a five-section signal that is shaped like a dog house.
 See illustration.

-Those are signals for light rail, streetcars, or special transit vehicles.
+Those are signals for light rail trains, streetcars, or special transit vehicles.
 Meanings for the motorman are as follows:

 Two red lights are sometimes provided to maintain safety if a lamp burns out.